 - Accessories: Including various auxiliary components, such as cable protectors, reinforcements, connector boxes, etc., used to enhance the performance and protection of cables.

-- Clamps: Devices like cable clamps and cable racks fix cables and avoid stress concentration.
+- Clamps: Devices such as cable clamps and cable racks secure cables and reduce stress concentrations.

 - Durable identification: Labels, stickers, or markers used to indicate the type, function, or warning information of the cable.